Short, Brenda

 Carignan-Fieldhouse, Chantelle

-Carignan-Fieldhouse is a talented writer and has been a member of Wordsmiths for over a year.
+Carignan-Fieldhouse is a talented writer and a member of Wordsmiths.
 She has written several short stories to share with the group.

 Read some of Chantelle’s work in the Archives